transcom/mymove-docs/docs/adrs/0081-deprecating-devseed-scenarios.md

 and can be generated within the browser under `/testharness/list` after a deployment to ephemeral or locally during development.
 These moves can be generated as many times as needed by the developer/user within the browser.
-Since this move data is also used with Playwright tests, an added benefit is that the generated `testharness` data can be used for both development and end-to-end testing.
+Since this Move Data is also used with Playwright tests, an added benefit is that the generated `testharness` data can be used for both development and end-to-end testing.

+Ephemeral deployments run all `devseed` scenarios and the time needed to complete an ephemeral deployment increases with every scenario we add.
+Currently, `devseed` scenarios contain Moves that Trussels are accustomed to, e.g. `PENDNG`, `SITUP1`, `REWEI`, etc.
+When using `testharness` data these scenarios and Move Codes are generated dynamically so, Trussels would need to know the context of the Move Data that they are setting up.
+Without `devseed` scenarios, Trussels will no longer be able to rely on reusable Move Locator Codes in local development or ephemeral deployments.

-### Current state of documentation related to test data
+### Current state of documentation related to creating test data

 Our current documentation portal contains references to both `testharness` and `devseed` data.
 If we were to pick one strategy going forward, we would have to